Accretion disk

-The hot accretion disc of a black hole, showing the relativistic effects imposed on light when it is emitted in regions subject to extreme gravitation.
+The hot accretion disk of a black hole, showing the relativistic effects imposed on light when it is emitted in regions subject to extreme gravitation.
 This image is the result of NASA simulations and shows a view from outside the horizon of a Schwarzschild black hole.

 An accretion disk is a structure (often a circumstellar disk) formed by diffuse material (Note: In astrophysics, diffuse material refers to interstellar or intergalactic matter that is spread out and not concentrated in a specific location.
 This material can include gas, dust, and other particles that are not organized into distinct structures like stars or galaxies.) in orbital motion around a massive central body.
 The central body is most frequently a star.
 Friction, uneven irradiance, magnetohydrodynamic effects, and other forces induce instabilities causing orbiting material in the disk to spiral inward toward the central body.
 Gravitational and frictional forces compress and raise the temperature of the material, causing the emission of electromagnetic radiation.
 The frequency range of that radiation depends on the central object's mass.
 Accretion disks of young stars and protostars radiate in the infrared; those around neutron stars and black holes in the X-ray part of the spectrum.
 The study of oscillation modes in accretion disks is referred to as diskoseismology.

 Manifestations

 Unsolved problem in physics: Accretion disk jets: Why do the disks surrounding certain objects, such as the nuclei of active galaxies, emit jets along their polar axes?
 These jets are invoked by astronomers to do everything from getting rid of angular momentum in a forming star to reionizing the universe (in active galactic nuclei), but their origin is still not well understood.

 Accretion disks are a ubiquitous phenomenon in astrophysics; active galactic nuclei, protoplanetary disks, and gamma ray bursts all involve accretion disks.
 These disks very often give rise to astrophysical jets coming from the vicinity of the central object.
 Jets are an efficient way for the star-disk system to shed angular momentum without losing too much mass.

 The most prominent accretion disks are those of active galactic nuclei and of quasars, which are thought to be massive black holes at the center of galaxies.
-As matter enters the accretion disc, it follows a trajectory called a tendex line, which describes an inward spiral.
+As matter enters the accretion disk, it follows a trajectory called a tendex line, which describes an inward spiral.
 This is because particles rub and bounce against each other in a turbulent flow, causing frictional heating which radiates energy away, reducing the particles' angular momentum, allowing the particle to drift inward, driving the inward spiral.
 The loss of angular momentum manifests as a reduction in velocity; at a slower velocity, the particle must adopt a lower orbit.